michaelh23/bms_processingclass/content/activities/index.md

 Is there a limit to the colors you can choose using ```mouseX``` and ```mouseY``` inside the ```fill()``` function?
 Why?

-## Activity 9
+## Activity 10

-Create a new sketch.
+Create a new Open Processing sketch.

 Change the following program so that instead of the circle moving from left to right as in the class outline, the circle grows in size.